 Diet plays an important part in maintaining chastity.

-A chaste person's diet should consist of lamb, beef, poultry and fish; whole grains; dairy items; and fresh fruits and vegetables.
-Oats, spelt, barley, rye; honey, yoghurt, milk, cream; almonds, pistachio nuts, dates, sultanas; and tomatoes, spinach and fruits, particularly citrus fruits, are all very good.
+A chaste person's diet should consist of whole grains, dairy items, and fresh fruits and vegetables.
+Oats, spelt, barley, rye and breads made from these grains; honey, yoghurt, milk, cream; almonds, pistachio nuts, dates, sultanas; and tomatoes, spinach and fruits, particularly citrus fruits, are all very good.

 “Mitaharam vina yastu yogarambham tu karayet, Nanaroga bhavettasya kinchid yogo na sidhyati — Without observing moderation of diet, if one takes to the Yoga practices, he cannot obtain any benefit but gets various diseases.”
 (Gheranda Samhita, Chapter V-16)

 Sivananda on fasting: